reflexdemon/tech-talks/java-11-to-17/mark-down/switch-updates.md

     default -> 0.0;
 };
 ```

-* How is `yield` different to `return`?
+- How is `yield` different to `return`?      <!-- .element: class="fragment" data-fragment-index="1" -->
-    * A `return` statement returns control to the invoker of a method or constructor while a `yield` statement transfers control by causing an enclosing `switch` expression to produce a specified value.
+    - A `return` statement returns control to the invoker of a method or constructor while a `yield` statement transfers control by causing an enclosing `switch` expression to produce a specified value.  <!-- .element: class="fragment" data-fragment-index="2" -->